 - Upcoming operations and current operation;

 - Heat recovery steam generator operation;

 - Discharge process effluent and stormwater management;

 - Kapuni stream monitoring;

 - Liquid transfer system;

 - Dry and wet chemical storage;

 - On-site sewage treatment system;

 - Land treatment;

-- · River gauging;
+- River gauging;

 - LPG load out facility; and

 - Housekeeping.

 Overall, the Vector plant was found to be in a very tidy condition, with staff knowledgeable about processes and compliance requirements.
 Further liaison with Vector was also undertaken through inter-laboratory comparison exercises.
-Stream gauging is under consideration to replace the current flo-dar system in the upcoming monitoring period 2017-2018.
+Stream gauging to establish Kapuni Stream flows is planned to be undertaken by the Council in the upcoming monitoring period, this will replace the current flo-dar stream flow monitor.